jcurl/RJCP.base/README.md

 ### The Target Framework

-The target frameworks are the Desktop version of .NET 4.0 to .NET 4.8.
-There is no plan to migrate to `dotnet` at this time, as my tooling doesn't support this (yet) and this is non-paid work.
+The target frameworks are the Desktop version of .NET (version 4.0 to 4.8) and .NET Core (.NET Standard 2.1).

 ### Documentation

 Documentation is generally created using the Mark Down format.
-Look throught the directories for files ending with the extension `.md`.
+Look through the directories for files ending with the extension `.md`.

-For instructions on building, see `README.RjBuild.md`.

 ### Compiling

 Generally, the projects can be loaded and compiled with Visual Studio 2019.
-I've written some specialized tooling called `RjBuild`, that adds extra checks on top of the solution files, creating NuGet packages, checking dependencies and automatically running test cases.
+It uses the `dotnet` tool for building.

 ### NuGet Packages